CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ### Hardware Requirements

-- A Minimum of 16GB RAM (without NetQ) - 32GB RAM recommended
+- A minimum of 16GB RAM (without NetQ) - 32GB RAM recommended
-- A Minimum 256GB disk - more than 1TB disk recommended
+- A minimum 256GB disk - more than 1TB disk recommended
 - SSD recommended (NetQ requirement)
 - Internet connectivity for package installs during simulation start up
 - A minimum of eight CPU Cores